symbiotejs/symbiote.js/README.md

 * Easy to learn - nothing completely new for experienced developers, nothing complicated for newbies.
 * Works in all modern browsers.
 As is.
 * Easy to test.
-* TypeScript friendly - use it in TS or JS projects from the common source code.
+* TypeScript friendly - use it in TS or JS projects from the same source code.
 * Integration friendly: works with any modern development stack.
-* Lifecycle control: no need to initiate something from outside.
+* Lifecycle control: no need to initiate or to remove something from outside.
 * ESM friendly - native JavaScript modules are best!
 * Developer Experience on the mind: compact & convenient APIs, habitual syntax.
 * Open source (MIT license).